 Select Wines

 William Harrison produces wines that are layered, balanced, approachable in their youth but have the ‘stuffing’ to be able to age for years.
 These are carefully hand-crafted wines that over deliver quality in relation to pricing.
 While William Harrison has employed several winemakers over the years, winemaker Phillip Titus has been consulting with them since their first vintage.
-Philip is well respected in the industry and has been winemaker in the Napa Valley for more than 30 years including at Chappellet Winery and Titus Vineyards.
+Philip is well respected in the industry and has been winemaker in Napa Valley for more than 30 years including at Chappellet Winery and Titus Vineyards.

-The 2015 Estate Cabernet Sauvignon offers a pretty and an intriguing nose focused on bright fruit including blackberry, ripe boysenberry and plenty of dessert spices, mocha and chocolate.
+The 2015 Estate Cabernet Sauvignon offers an elegant and an intriguing nose focused on bright fruit including blackberry, ripe boysenberry and plenty of dessert spices, mocha and chocolate.
 It is extremely approachable in its youth; the palate is full-bodied with plenty of layers with tannins that complement the finish rather than dominate.
 There is also a hint of spice on the finish.
 This wine has no harsh edges.

-Rutherford Red is William Harrison’s Signature wine – this is always made in fairly small quantities; the varietal percentages vary from year to year although Cabernet Sauvignon typically forms the bulk of the blend.
+Rutherford Red is William Harrison’s Signature wine; this is always made in fairly small quantities; the varietal percentages vary from year to year although Cabernet Sauvignon typically forms the bulk of the blend.
 The winemaker chooses the best barrels each vintage, regardless of variety and creates several blends choosing the final blend prior to bottling.

 Hospitality